coder3101/coder3101.github.com/_posts/2018-08-15-understanding-a-complete-neural-net.md

 Remember the Complete Neural Network is just a collection of many neurons.
 So the output of the complete neural network depends on the output of each neuron.

-Now, a Neuron's output depends on 3 things (Weights, bias and Input).
-We cannot change the Input directly that is fixed.
+Also a Neuron's output depends on 3 things (Weights, bias and Input).
+We cannot change the Input that is fixed.
 The only way to change the output is to change the weights and biases of an individual neuron.
 Great, but how do we choose values of Weights and biases that give the expected results.
 Here comes the training part, We use an algorithm called Gradient Descent that fine-tunes the values of all weights and biases of the all the neurons.
 So, We Initially set some random values to weights and biases and let the training fine tune it for us.
-We will talk about Back Propagation and Gradient Descent in some other Post.
+We will talk more about Back Propagation and Gradient Descent in some other Post.

 So choosing all the possible values of all the weights and biases will give us all possible definition of f.
 This way our Neural network can approximate all most all f, and thus it is called *Universal Function Approximator*